zmitchell/artifact/book/src/Tools.md

 Keep in mind that it is always best practice to try and split your project into as many small libraries as possible.
 Simplicity should always be the number one goal.
-However, not all applications and libraries can be made so simple.
+However, not all applications and libraries can be made so simple, and even in such cases you still might want an overall architecture for _how to achieve such simplicity._

 So, here are the primary tools that every developer should have under their belt to increase the quality of their software and their productivity.